-- Let them chose what lotion they prefer and give them a gentle hand or foot massage, remember elderly skin can be frail.
+- Let them choose what lotion they prefer and give them a gentle hand or foot massage, remember elderly skin can be frail.

-- Let them chose a nail polish colour and gently paint their toe and fingernails.
+- Let them choose a nail polish colour and gently paint their toe and fingernails.

 - If they are feeling up to it let them give you a massage or paint your nails.